orchestral/toolkit-docs/testbench/the-basic/environment.md

 ## Using `.env` Environment Variables

-By default Testbench will load `.env` file when booting the application.
+By default Testbench will load `.env` file when booting the application if the file exist.
 You can change to completely ignores `.env` file by setting `TestCase::$loadEnvironmentVariables` property to `false`:

 ```php
 class TestCase extends \Orchestra\Testbench\TestCase